Fleet Computation

 );

-Other considerations¶
+Other considerations

-In addition to all of the constraints already in place for “flight computation” (see the Trajectory
+In addition to all of the constraints already in place for “flight computation” (see the Trajectory schema in the api docs), several additional constraints are included for “fleet computation”.

-The total duration (difference between extreme times) is at most 24 hours
+• The total duration (difference between extreme times) is at most 24 hours

-The fleet is comprised of at most 1000 flights.
+• The fleet is comprised of at most 1000 flights.

-The fleet has no more than 300,000 waypoints.
+• The fleet has no more than 300,000 waypoints.

-error if all of its memory is consumed by fleet computation.
+It’s possible that the API will return a 500 error if all of its memory is consumed by fleet computation.
 In this case, the fleet should be broken into smaller chunks and POSTed to the API sequentially.

-Scalar values and aircraft performance¶
+Scalar values and aircraft performance

-are constant for a single flight, and so the API expects a single value (as opposed to an array) to be included in the request payload.
+When passing in a single flight into the API, many fields can be defined by scalar or vector quantities.
+For example, fields such as aircraft_type, engine_uid, or wingspan are constant for a single flight, and so the API expects a single value (as opposed to an array) to be included in the request payload.
 When using the API for fleet computation, these values may vary over different flights.
-Consequently, an array of values may be included in the request body (as we’ve done in this
+Consequently, an array of values may be included in the request body (as we’ve done in this example notebook with aircraft_type and engine_uid).

-Independence of computational mode¶
+Independence of computational mode

 We expect flight and fleet computation to give identical results.
 Fleet computation simply provides a speedup.